paulscherrerinstitute/pyscan/README.md

 **pyscan** is a Python scanning library for Channel Access and beam synchronous (SwissFEL) data.

-There are multiple interfaces available for backward compatibility, but new features are available only on the new interface, therefore using the new interface is strongly recommended.
+There are multiple interfaces available for backward compatibility, but new features are available only on the new interface, therefore usicompletenessinterface is strongly recommended.
 The old interfaces were developed to facilitate the migration to the new library.
-Only the new interface will be presented in this document.
-For information on how to use other interfaces, consult their original manual.
+Only the new interface will be presented in this document. beginningrmation on how to use other interfaces, consult their original manual.

 # Table of content
 1. [Install](#install)